https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 44

-Tunisia arrive at the World Cup as one of Africa’s most successful and defensively organised sides, with a reputation for making life difficult for higher-ranked opponents.
+Tunisia arrived at the World Cup as one of Africa's most organised and defensively disciplined teams, but their campaign has quickly unravelled.

 Manager and tactics

-Sabri Lamouchi took over the national side last January following a disappointing Africa Cup of Nations campaign.
-The former Nottingham Forest manager has not had a lot of time to put his stamp on the team, but Tunisia generally focus on defensive stability.
+Sabri Lamouchi took over the national side last January following a disappointing Africa Cup of Nations campaign, but the former Nottingham Forest manager lost his job following the defeat to Sweden, making way for Herve Renard to take over.

 2026 World Cup Group F group winners and qualification predictions